 For remote switching machines, the fixed investment is in the neighborhood of \$55,000.
 This represents the getting started cost for a small remote switching machine.
 Per-line investment for a remote switching machine exhibits a great deal of variance: there is a great deal of difference in the investment per line depending on whether the price is negotiated (\$148) or established through a competitive bidding process (\$86).
-The \$86 value is lower, in part, because the price is established through a competitive bidding house the price is established through a competitive bidding process.
+The \$86 value is lower, in part, because the price is established through a competitive bidding process.